tuub/kitodo-mediaserver/doc/Install-using-Docker.md

 - Tomcat port: *8080/tcp*.

-The data pathes are the configuration directory containing the *local.yml*:
+The data paths are the configuration directory containing the *local.yml*:
 - */usr/local/kitodo-mediaserver/config*

 And work files directories: